 The Grand Canyon is one of the most powerful and inspiring landscapes in the United States.
-It truly overwhelms our senses the first time that we lay eyes on its geologic beauty.

-Yvonne’s tips for getting the most out of your visit.
+Visiting the Grand Canyon?
+Check out Yvonne’s tips for getting the most out of your visit.

-Start your adventure at the Grand Canyon Visitor’s Center
+Start your adventure at the Grand Canyon Visitor’s Center:

-Places to do and see:
+Things to do and places to see:

 - Watch the sunrise/sunset at Mather’s Point.